 #4 ‘o’ becomes ‘a’ when unstressed

 This computer’s you in the beginning, I want to world that much about it.
-As you learn and become better inn Russian, you will automatically become better at seeing when this happens and making according changes in the word
+As you learn and become better in Russian, you will automatically become better at seeing when this happens and making according to changes in the word

 #5 Ignore vowel length

 Actually, if there is one secret trick that you can do to improve your Russian pronunciation fast, it is to watch a lot of Russian movies and series.
-This will train your brain and ears. something else that you can also do is listen to a lot of Russian music, but a disadvantage of this is that some sounds may be a little different because there using other sounds than in normal spoken Russian
+This will train your brain and ears. something else that you can also do is listen to a lot of Russian music, but a disadvantage of this is that some sounds maybe a little different because they’re use other sounds than in normal spoken Russian

 #6 Forget about the sounds ‘w’, ‘j’ and ‘th’

 This is one rule that can make it easier for you to pronounce, all you have to do is forget about a couple of sounds that are available in English in your vocabulary.
 The song that I am talking about are w, j and th.
 In the rare cases, that a word is translated from English to Russian and it stays the same, the following letters are used for these letters: j -> ж , w -> в and th -> т.

 #7 Learn where to stress each word (there’s no rule for this)

 Unfortunately, not everything is easy.
 The main difficulties in Russian are that the stresses in each word are unpredictable.
 This is not something that you would just be able to learn.
 Instead, it will take a long time and practice for you to correctly know each word that you’re often using and pronounce it correctly. the 3 easiest ways to learn these are: